 correlation-based scoring functions (eq. @ref(eq:r2)).
 Here,

-The default scoring function based on the variance of residuals (eq.
+scoring function based on the variance of residuals (eq. @ref(eq:var))

-@ref(eq:var)) is not affected and will detect such segments (top left
+is not affected and will detect such segments (top left panel in Fig.

 Both cases are exemplified in Section @ref(lines) and Figure @ref(lines).